oceanprotocol/ocean.py/READMEs/simple-remote.md

 ### Create Config File for Services

-In your working directory, create a file `config.ini` and fill it with the following.
+In your working directory, create a file `myconfig.ini` and fill it with the following.
 It will use pre-existing services running for mumbai testnet.

 ```text
 [eth-network]